Plans to implement the Act are in two stages:

 - It will not count money you have spent before 1 April 2016, and does not include living costs (such as food, rent, electricity and gas) of staying in a residential home.

-- Progress towards the cap will be monitored through a Care Account.
+- Movement towards the cap will be monitored through a Care Account.

 From Autumn 2016